BoHHavoc/ShadeC-EVO/README.md

 If your project is open source, a license is not needed.
 If you add new features to Shade-C, fix bugs or write tutorials you will get a free license.
 Please get in contact if you do so.

 !!
-If enough people start working on Shade-C (bugfixing, new features, tutorials and manual/wiki), it will become fully free and the need for a license will be abandoned.
-So don't hesitate to ask for write access for the git repository !!
+If enough people start working on Shade-C (bugfixing, new features, tutorials and manual/wiki), it will become fully free and the need for a license will be abandoned. !!